Course fees (2018/19 entry)

 This is an intensive, full time programme leading to Qualified Teacher Status (QTS) alongside your academic PGDE award.

-University-based study includes: a full time block of three weeks at the start of the course; one day per week until January; week-long, full time study blocks between January and June and a number of conference days.
+University-based study includes: a full time block of three weeks at the start of the course in September; one day per week until January; week-long, full time study blocks between January and June and a number of conference days.

 Placements are organised in our Partnership schools in the Greater Merseyside area.
 For the majority of the training you will gain your teaching experience in a “Home School” with a six week placement in an “alternative” school after Christmas.
 This innovative model ensures that you genuinely feel part of the staff whilst on school placement and can monitor and gain satisfaction from your impact on your pupils’ progress over time.